adamcrampton/support-mailer/README.md

 * Issue type
 * Details

-The email will be sent from the staff member's email address, so this is ideal for support providers that send an automated response when they receive a request, confirming a ticket has been created.
+The email will be sent from the staff member's email address, so this is ideal for support providers that send an automated response when they receive a request (e.g. Zendesk), confirming a ticket has been created.

 ## Installation
-Two quick notes for Windows + Vagrant (e.g. Homestead) devs:
+A few quick notes for Windows + Vagrant (e.g. Homestead) devs:
 * You will probably have to SSH into the Vagrant box to run the composer and artisan commands.
 I'm sure there's a way around this, but if you're struggling to run these commands from a bash console, this is the easiest thing to do.
 * Unless you already have npm running properly in your environment, save yourself the hassle and install node.js for Windows now (unless you feel like wrasslin' with Vagrant for hours).
 * Don't forget to update your hosts file, as well as Homestead.yaml if you're using it.